MichaelSeaman/MichaelSeaman.github.io/_posts/2017-10-26-Machine-Musicianship-First-Results.md

 ---
 layout: post
-title: Machine Musicianship: First Results
+title: Machine Musicianship - First Results
 ---

 A lot of time has passed since I last touched base on this project but I'm happy